antonybholmes/antony-holmes-astro/src/content/blog/markdown-style-guide.md

 ---
 title: 'Markdown Style Guide'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
-pubDate: 'Jun 19 2024'
+pubDate: 'Jun 21 2024'
 heroImage: '../../assets/blog-placeholder-1.jpg'
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Garbage Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings